APPLICATION INFORMATION – OVERVIEW

 Recruitment: In the fall of each year, Fellows work with the Program Director to organize information sessions about the Schweitzer Fellows Program and present information at their schools about their Fellowship experiences.

 Applicants are strongly encouraged to attend an information session before completing an application.
-Applicants unable to attend an information session should contact the Program Director for more information.
+Contact Jennifer.firstname.lastname@example.org for information on the next information session at your school.

 FOR MORE INFORMATION PLEASE CONTACT